 To reinforce our Board's philosophy that meaningful executive ownership in our Company provides greater alignment between management and our shareholders, our Board adopted a share ownership policy in 2017.
+In April 2022, following a holistic review of our share ownership policy, our Board increased the amount required to be held by our Chief Executive Officer as demonstrated in the table below.
 The share ownership policy, which applies to all of our NEOs and certain executive officers, is as follows:

-Position Value of Share Ownership Chief Executive Officer 5 times annual base salary Brand Presidents and Executive Vice Presidents 3 times annual base salary Senior Vice Presidents 1 times annual base salary
+Position Value of Share Ownership Prior to April 25, 2022 Value of Share Ownership Effective April 25, 2022 Chief Executive Officer 5 times annual base salary Increased to 6 times annual base salary Brand Presidents and Executive Vice Presidents 3 times annual base salary 3 times annual base salary Senior Vice Presidents 1 times annual base salary 1 times annual base salary